 This list is a survey of all Russian horror films.
 Consider it an overview of Russian cinema as it relates to traditional horror (or scary) movies.
-The list also includes creepy movies that are more in the vain of science fiction, thrillers, fantasy and dark comedy.
+The list also includes creepy movies that are more in the vein of science fiction, thrillers, fantasy, and dark comedy.
 Let it serve as your guide to all the best horror movies made in Russia and in the Russian language.

-Before we get into the movies, it’s important to note that for political and ideological reasons for most of its long history, Russian cinema excluded horror films.
+Before we get into the movies, it’s important to note underlying political context, as Russian cinema has a long history of censoring horror cinema.
 Like in Nazi days of Germany, Russia under the USSR (Union of Soviet Socialist Republics) repressed creative freedoms.
 The Soviet Union saw cinema as a tool for education and propaganda — and horror movies were excluded.

 When films were made, Russian directors were more likely to lean towards melodramas, comedies, and adventure films as they were easier to integrate in the emerging Soviet state.
 However, as scholar Lev Nikulin notes, horror tropes did seep into Russian movies and “horror arose again in the mid-to-late Soviet period through strategic and sometimes daring choices on the part of filmmakers.